kingakrajniak/k-means-clusterization/README.md

 ```

 ## Problems
 - 0 and 1 for 'red cat' and 'black cat' aren't universal.
-Sometimes the clusters are switched and photos don't match the descriptions.
+Sometimes the clusters are switched and photos don't match the descriptions despite semi-correct clusterization.

 ## Sources
 Photos from google.